daniellehrner/evmdbg/README.md

 ## Features

- - Core EVM opcode support (arithmetic, memory, storage, control flow, calls)
- - Call opcode support (`CALL`, `CALLCODE`, `DELEGATECALL`, `STATICCALL`)
+- **Complete EVM opcode support** - All standard EVM opcodes implemented
- - Frame-based execution model with proper call context switching
+- **Frame-based execution model** with proper call context switching and return data handling
- - Static call protection preventing state changes in static contexts
+- **Static call protection** preventing state changes in static contexts
- - In-memory stack, memory, and storage model
+- **In-memory stack, memory, and storage model** with proper EVM semantics
- - Simulates EVM bytecode with step-by-step introspection
+- **Step-by-step introspection** - Examine VM state at any point during execution
- - Clean, extensible opcode handler architecture
+- **Clean, extensible opcode handler architecture** - Easy to add new opcodes or modify existing ones
- - Usable as a CLI tool or embeddable in debugging UIs
+- **Usable as a CLI tool or embeddable library** for debugging UIs

 ## Status

-Implemented opcodes: ~95% of commonly used opcodes.

-**Missing**: `CREATE`, `CREATE2`, `SELFDESTRUCT`, some precompiled contracts
+**Opcodes**: All standard EVM opcodes are now implemented

+**Missing**: Precompiled contracts (ECRECOVER, SHA256, RIPEMD160, IDENTITY, MODEXP, ECADD, ECMUL, ECPAIRING, BLAKE2F, etc.)

-The full set of implemented opcodes can be found in the [vm/opcodes.go](vm/opcodes.go).
+The complete set of implemented opcodes can be found in [vm/opcodes.go](vm/opcodes.go).

+**EIP Compliance**:

+- **Latest EVM**: Implements the most current EVM specification

 ## Using as a Library